-The warrants issued in November 2010 and for which the price was amended in November 2011 (repricing described below), expired May 8, 2012.
+The warrants issued in November 2010 and for which the price was amended in November 2011, expired May 8, 2012.
 A total of 59,384 warrants were exercised for cash proceeds of $17 thousand.
 The balance of the 4.2 million warrants expired unexercised, resulting in a transfer of the amount attributed to the expired warrants of $1.253 million to contributed surplus.

-On November 29, 2011, shareholders of the Company (excluding insiders who also held warrants) approved a resolution to amend the exercise price of certain outstanding warrants from $1.33 to the 5-day volume weighted average trading price on the Toronto Stock Exchange five days prior to approval plus a 10% premium.
-The revised warrant exercise price was $0.28.
-The Company calculated an increased value attributed to the warrants of $239 thousand related to the amendment.
-This increase was calculated by taking the Black-Scholes value of the warrants immediately before the amendment and immediately after the amendment.
-The increased value was accounted for by an increase in the warrant equity value and a corresponding reduction in contributed surplus.
-There were 4.2 million warrants which were amended and of those 3.6 million were held by Mr. Abramson, a director of the Company.
+On November 29, 2011 shareholders of Lorus (excluding insiders who also held warrants) approved a resolution to amend the exercise price of certain outstanding warrants from $1.33 to the 5 day volume weighted average trading price on the TSX five days prior to approval plus a 10% premium.
+The revised warrant exercise price is $0.28.
+We calculated an increased value attributed to the warrants of $239 thousand related to the amendment.
+This increase was calculated by taking the Black Scholes value of the warrants immediately before the amendment and immediately after the amendment.
+The additional increase was accounted for by an increase in the warrant equity balance and a corresponding reduction in contributed surplus.
+There were 4.2 million warrants which were amended and of those 3.6 million were held by Mr. Abramson, one of our directors.